blockfuselabs/abstracto-cli/README.md

 # abstracto 🚀

 A blazing-fast CLI tool that simplifies Account Abstraction development on Ethereum.
-Built in Go for performance and reliability.
+Built in Rust for performance and reliability.

 The primary goal of this tool is to abstract away the complexities involved in setting up and developing account abstraction contracts.
 By providing a straightforward interface and a set of powerful commands, aacli helps developers focus on the unique aspects of their contracts without getting bogged down by repetitive setup tasks.